hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-18

+Let's talk about debuggers.
+I think there's a core set of features that you would expect from one: set breakpoint, continue execution, step over this expression, step into this function call... you know, the well-known stuff.
+But what about stepping backwards?

+I think to make Caterpillar truly interactive, this is a feature we need.
+No more, "oops, stepped too far; guess I'll have to restart".
+Instead, just rewind the program whenever you want.
+Maybe make a change to the code.
+Step forward again to observe your change.
+Repeat until you're happy.

+I think this might be quite straight-forward to implement: For every instruction that gets executed, log the instructions that would undo its effect into a ring buffer.
+When stepping back, execute instructions from that ring buffer.
+But I think there is more to consider beyond this naive implementation, and that's what I'd like to write about over the next few days.

 ## 2024-04-17

 As I said yesterday, Caterpillar is currently very confusing and hard to use.